IreneSC/EmployeeCalendar/README.md

 # EmployeeCalendar
 Desktop java app with GUI to store employee schedules, as well as view and print in spreadsheet form.
+Uses Apache POI library for Excel support